 |

-Please support WDFH!
+Please support

-We've made these improvements to
+We've made major improvements to serve you

-you make your tax-deductible donation.
+make your tax-deductible donation.
 It's easy and fast.

 Please visit our